 After this experience, I decided not to bother with lupins, even though bees love them, and instead, focused on plants the slugs were less likely to bother about, such as linaria purpurea (purple toadflax) and stachys byzantina (lamb’s ear).

-Garlic and be crushed and made into a drench and foliar spray, so you can protect the leaves and surrounding soil area.
+Garlic can be crushed and made into a drench and foliar spray, so you can protect the leaves and surrounding soil area.

 Try this recipe for a garlic drench: